Carolina turns focus to season opener versus Gardner-Webb on Aug. 29

 Swanson's teams have also proved themselves in the classroom, earning the Team Academic Award from the American Volleyball Coaches Association in 2011-12, 2012-13 and 2013-14.
-In his first five seasons, 49 student-athletes have earned a spot on the SEC Academic Honor Rolls in 2012-13, and thirteen received the honor in 2011-12.
+In his first five seasons, 49 student-athletes have earned a spot on the SEC Academic Honor Roll in 2013-14, 15 in 2012-13 and 13 received the honor in 2011-12.
 The team also claimed the department's Life Skills Team of the Year award in 2011-12, honoring the group for its academic achievements, personal development and work in the community.

 Prior to his current head coaching job, Swanson spent five years on the sidelines for the Golden Gophers, helping the team to five-consecutive NCAA Tournament appearances and a 125-46 record.
 Three times, Minnesota finished second in the Big Ten behind perennial power Penn State.
 The 2009 team advanced to the national semifinals in the NCAA Tournament.